wongzc/learning-notes/Notes/MySQL/MySQL-Log.md

                 - master transaction thread wait for some slave complete dupliacte bin log
     - when bin log write to disk?
         - during transaction, binlog write to binlog cache
-        - when transaction commited, write from binlog cache to binlog file
+        - when transaction committed, write from binlog cache to binlog file
             - in page cache, not in disk, need `fsync` to disk
         - binlog can not be splitted. due to 1 thread 1 transaction & atomicity of transaction
             - must be write to disk in 1 operation
         - binlog cache: memory that every thread have for binlog caching
             - size depends on config `binlog_cache_size`
-        - `sync_binlog` control when transaction commited
+        - `sync_binlog` control when transaction committed
             - 0: write to page cache, os to decide fsync. default
                 - faster, but risky
             - 1: write and fsync